alecpm/opsworks-web-python/plone_buildout/README.md

 should only have a single instance (Shared Blobs if using NFS, ZEO Server, Solr, Redis), generally they are the ones with persistent storage requirements.
-Others can support multiple instances (the Plone instances, the HAProxy front end), GlusterFS shared blobs which replicate the storage across each new instance).
+Others can support multiple instances (the Plone instances, the HAProxy front end, GlusterFS shared blobs which replicate the storage across each new instance).

 The Resources tab lets you assign existing resources (e.g. Elastic IPs, EBS volumes or snapshots) to stopped instances.
-When you start an instance all of the functionality of the assigned layers will be incorporated, all assigned resources will be attached, and all resources expected by the layers which are not yet attached will be created.
+When you start an instance all of the functionality of the assigned layers will be incorporated, all assigned resources will be attached, and all resources expected by the assigned layers which are not yet attached will be created.

 Whenever a new instance is started and comes online, the Configure event is triggered for all instances/Layers in the Stack.
-This allows things like HAProxy to detect new instances, the Gluster server to add new replica volumes, etc.  By default the buildout based layers will not be re-built or restarted on configure events, though it's possible to force this behavior if desired (see above).
+This allows things like HAProxy to detect new instances, the Gluster server to add new replica volumes, etc.  By default the buildout based layers will not be re-built or restarted on configure events (unless the event causes the buildout config to change, e.g. adding or replacing a memcached, zeo, solr or celery broker server).

 ## Deployments

-Apps are deployed to their respective layers (as determined by the custom recipe `app_name` parameters) automatically after instance start.
-Apps can be re-deployed from the App page.
+Apps are deployed to their respective layers (as determined by the custom `app_name` parameters used by each application server recipe) automatically after instance start.
+Apps can be re-deployed from the App or Deployments sections.
 A Deploy causes code to be updated from the App SCM repository, the configuration updated based on current stack configuration, buildout re-run and services restarted.

 The Deploy page also offers other commands (e.g. Stop, Start, Restart).
 Unfortunately, those do not work with custom application